 Phone and live chat from 9 am to 5 pm; email 24/7

-Simply put, HelloFresh wins because it offers a far larger variety of weekly meals at more attractive prices.
-Purple Carrot simply can’t keep up with the number of weekly options and pricing.
+In simple terms, HelloFresh wins because it offers a much larger variety of weekly meals at more competitive prices.
+Purple Carrot simply can't compete with the number of weekly options and pricing.

-However, I still think Purple Carrot is a viable option.
-If you’re looking for no-hassle prepared meals that you simply heat and eat, or if you’re strictly vegan, Purple Carrot would be my top recommendation here.
+However, I still believe Purple Carrot is a viable choice.
+If you're in search of hassle-free prepared meals that simply require heating and eating, or if you're strictly vegan, Purple Carrot would be my top recommendation here.

 Overall, it was a pretty close call, but I had to award HelloFresh with the overall win.